Identify24/AndroidSdk/README.md

 VideoRecordTime -> This number indicates the duration of the video to be recorded.This is optional(can be null, default value = 5000ms)

 OpenIntroPage -> If true, the intro pages of the selected modules are shown.
 This is optional(can be null, default value = true)

-- Identify Design

-Logo -> The logo provided will be replaced with the logos in the application design.

-ThemeResourceId -> This theme will be replaced by the sdk theme.

-Note : If you want to change the design completely, you can manually include SDK in your project.
-For this you can download the project from github.
-Then include sdk in your project with this code -> implementation project(path: ':sdk')